 It has been a while since I loved the side characters and Erotic Stories for Punjabi Widows has a bunch of well written and quirky characters.
 While I didn’t like Nikki’s holier-than-thou attitude, I was able to relate to her at some point (or did I?) coming from a desi background and all.
 She reminded of the small sexist things that we do because our tradition demands it and how hapless women who can’t and won’t fight against them are.
 Also I was reminded me of the BBC’s sitcom ‘Citizen Khan’ and I am definitely gonna watch them again in a bit.

 If you are looking for something light and funny, or something that might make think about thoughtful or erotic, Erotic Stories for Punjabi Widows will fit your bill either way.
-It is funny.
+The book is funny.
 It is fast paced.
 It talks about woman empowerment.
 It has it all.
 Read it already, I say.

 Let us talk!

+Have you Erotic Stories for Punjabi Widows by Balli Kaur Jaswal?
 Do you like books that might hit a little close to your home?
 What was the most unputdownable book you read this year?
 Let me know.
 We should dish!